ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 Abstract
 ========

-This PEP specifies how Python software packages should specify their build dependencies (i.e. what dependencies are required to go from source checkout to built wheel).
+This PEP specifies how Python software packages should specify what dependencies they have in order to execute their chosen build system.
 As part of this specification, a new configuration file is introduced for software packages to use to specify their build dependencies (with the expectation that the same configuration file will be used for future configuration details).

 Rationale